Metroid Prime 2: Echoes

 - Dark Shriekbat

-- Dark Triclops (Presumably cut at the same time as the normal Triclops.
-Probably uses the Triclops script like the Mechlops does.)
+- Dark Triclops: Presumably cut at the same time as the normal Triclops.

-- Kenobite (Mechanical versions actually appear in the final game as the Mekenobite, but the presumable organic basis is nowhere to be found.
-It can be assumed to have behaved much like the Mekenobite.)
+- Kenobite: Mechanical versions appear in the final game as the Mekenobite, but the presumable organic basis is nowhere to be found.
+It can be assumed to have behaved much like the Mekenobite.

 Unused Multiplayer Powerups

 There's a decent chance the multiplayer powerups still exist and can be used in-game with some minor tweaks.
 Needs testing.

 In Metroid6.pak, unused text strings exist for the following: